florianmari/LiveGQL/README.md

 - Xcode >= 8.1
 - Swift >= 3.0

-We also use [Starscream](https://github.com/daltoniam/Starscream) and [JSONCodable](https://github.com/matthewcheok/JSONCodable), thank you them
+We also use [Starscream](https://github.com/daltoniam/Starscream) and [JSONCodable](https://github.com/matthewcheok/JSONCodable), thanks to them

 ## Communication